-The courses that will count in the student’s CLA option must be outside the student’s primary major requirements (i.e., named courses, courses from specific departments).
+The courses that will count in the student’s CLA option must be outside the student’s primary major requirements (i.e., named courses and courses from specific departments).
 According to ICC policy, students also cannot count courses that they are using to fulfill the Themes and Perspectives requirement, or the ICSM, for the CLA.

-All courses taken to fulfill the CLA must be taken at Ithaca College for a letter grade.
-Courses taken in an affiliated study abroad program or at Cornell University may be applied to the H&S CLA through the normal petition and transfer credit process.
+All courses taken to fulfill the CLA must be taken at Ithaca College for a letter grade, excluding courses taken in an affiliated study abroad program or at Cornell University -- these courses may be applied to the H&S CLA through the normal petition and transfer credit process.

-After completing their H&S Complementary Liberal Arts credits (CLA), students will be able to:
+After completing the CLA, students will be able to: